 Task: What was the task that needed to be accomplished and what were the objectives?

 Actions: What specific actions did you take to make sure the end result was achieved?

 Result: What was the outcome of your actions?
 What was achieved?
 What did you learn from the experience?
 (You may also want to say something about how you have used the learning since)

-By following this protocol, you are giving a very clear structure to your answer.
+By following this process, you are giving a very clear structure to your answer.
 It will also help to keep you on track when you are answering your interviewer’s questions.

 A final tip that I always suggest to my interview performance clients is, to go for a walk in advance of your interview and practise your questions aloud.
-You will be amazed at how the question will refine itself after you have practised it a few times.
+You will be amazed at how the question will refine itself after you have practised it a few times in different iterations.
+You will get a feel for how the question sounds and how you could change it to pack an even greater punch!
 Feedback from my own clients is that this simple practice really helps more than they expected it would.
-It's an opportunity to refine how you will answer your interviewer.

 In my next blog in this series, I will write about how focus your body language effectively in preparation for an interview.

-If you would like to arrange a complimentary and no obligation phone/ Zoom call to discuss how my hypnosis for interview performance can help you, please get in touch via my Facebook page or via email at email@example.com
+I offer a hybrid coaching/ hypnotherapy for interview performance.
+This equips you with practical interview skills and the mindset to power through the interview process and land the job of your dreams.
+If you would like to arrange a complimentary and no obligation phone/ Zoom call to discuss how I can support you, please get in touch via my Facebook page or via email at email@example.com